doytsujin/athackst.github.io/_articles/2_aws_deepracer_software.md

 camera               nginx            _setup_util.py  start_ros.sh
 ```

-As you can see, there's a suspiciously titled `start_ros.sh` script that probably tells us a whole lot about how the software is started.
+There's a suspiciously titled `start_ros.sh` script in this directory that probably tells us a whole lot about how the software is started.
 The contents of this file are:

 ```bash
 source /opt/ros/kinetic/setup.bash